-Even in its small area, it protects fine examples of tropical dry forest and highland mountain rainforest.
+Even in its small area, it protects fine examples of tropical dry forests and highland mountain rainforests.
 There are two trails and plenty of animals to see.
 When planning to stay longer you find hotels or rentals to book near the Diria National Park at Booking.com.

 So many people visit the beaches of Guanacaste that many forget or don’t even realize that there is much to see and do in the inland portion of this province.

 Although there is a lot of coast in Guanacaste, there is even more inland area, and in that area, you can see volcanoes, tropical dry forests, the Tempisque River, coffee plantations, waterfalls, and much wildlife as well.
 The inland portion of Guanacaste is definitely worth exploring.
 Check out the below suggestions for varied things to do inland.